lokal-profil/LSH/README.md

 1. Run `python py_postUpload.py purge` to purge LSH-files in [Category:Files with broken file links](https://commons.wikimedia.org/wiki/Category:Files_with_broken_file_links)
 2. Look at `BrokenFileLinks.csv` to identify any remaining files with broken file links.
-Add any known renames after the pipe (excluding prefix and file extension)
+Add any known renames after the pipe (excluding prefix but including the file extension)
-3. Run `python py_postUpload.py rename` to repair file pages linking to renamed files
+3. Run `python py_postUpload.py rename` to repair file pages linking to renamed files and updating the list of broken links
-4. Run `python py_postUpload.py updateBroken` to find any remaining files with broken links
   * These indicate missing files, these can some times be uploaded manually but should otherwise be unlinked.
-5. Run `python py_postUpload.py findMissing` to check filenames.csv for
+4. Run `python py_postUpload.py findMissing` to check filenames.csv for
    any files not present on Commons
   * This also generates an export file with photoid to url links for LSH

 ## Tests
 Some basic tests have been added to simplify maintanance/improvement of the code base.
-Run these through:

-* `python tests/test_general.py`